 At each home docents will be on hand to guide you through the home, answer questions, and make sure the Home Tour experience is pleasant for everyone.

 We respectfully ask that there be no food, drink, photography, or cell phone use inside the homes.
 We will also ask you to remove your shoes before entering to minimize the impact of foot traffic.
 Restrooms are available for use in the Clubhouse.

 How do I buy a ticket?

-Tickets may be purchased in advance for $30 through brownpapertickets.com or at the Mount Baker Community Clubhouse office (office times are listed above.)
-Day-of tickets will be sold for $35 at the Clubhouse (2811 Mt Rainier Dr. S) the starting point of the Tour.
-Discount tickets are available for seniors age 65+.
+Tickets may be purchased in advance from September 2017 through brownpapertickets.com or at the Mount Baker Community Clubhouse office (office times will be listed as soon as tickets go on sale.)
+Day-of tickets will be sold at the Clubhouse (2811 Mt Rainier Dr. S) the starting point of the Tour.

 You will need to check in at the Mount Baker Community Club on the morning of the Home Tour.
 You will be given a map of the homes upon check-in.
 You will need to present your map in order to gain entry into each of the homes.

 Check-in will begin at 10am on the morning of Dec.
 5th.
 Please print your ticket for faster check-in.
 Check-in closes at 3:30pm.
 The Tour ends at 4pm.